emirotin/mongodb-migrations/README.md

 Migrations are ran in order they were added to the `migrator`.

-The `doneFn` is called one all migrations are ran or once one of them fails.
+The `doneFn` is called once all migrations are ran or once one of them fails.
 The function has the signature

 ```javascript